Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-where $y^{(i)} \( \bm{w}^{*\T} \bm{x}^{(i)} + b^* \) \geq 1$ The data $\bm{x}^{(i)}$ for which the equality $\bm{x}_{+}, \bm{x}_{-}$ holds is the data closest to the separation hyperplane and distance, that is, the support vector $\bm{x}_{+}, \bm{x}_{-}$.
+Here, the data $\bm{x}^{(i)}$ for which the equality holds in $y^{(i)} \( \bm{w}^{*\T} \bm{x}^{(i)} + b^* \) \geq 1$ is the data closest to the separating hyperplane, that is, the support vectors $\bm{x}_{+}, \bm{x}_{-}$.

-Thus, the scaled margin $d^*$ is
+Therefore, the scaled margin $d^*$ is,

 \begin{align*}